mrgaaron/docs/source/pipelines/http.rst

 --------------

 To write an event, POST a valid event to ``http://$ENVIRONMENT.tempoiq.com/channels/$CHANNEL/event/``.

+Channels are namespaces for events.
+Currently, all events that you write get routed to channel ID 0.
 A valid event is a JSON object.
 In addition, events must have a key matching the measurement field you provided TempoIQ, mapped to a numeric value.
 In addition, except for the optional timestamp field ``_$_ts``, TempoIQ reserves all keys beginning with the prefix ``_$_``.